Connect with Advising

 - How do I make an appointment with my assigned advisor?

 The Panther Success Network, accessible through MyFIU, allows you to remain connected to your academic advisor.
 It includes a record of advising reports and notes that both you and your advisor may view at any time.
 Panther Success Network Guide

 - Who do I meet with about adding a second major or minor?

 You need to make an appointment with an advisor in the area you are interested in — for example, to add a minor in English, you should meet with an English advisor.
 Connect with an Advisor

 - I want to be reassigned, or I want a new advisor, or an advisor on a different campus.
 What should I do?

 You can email email@example.com for an advisor reassignment as long as there is another advisor in your area.
 Make sure to include your name, PID, and major, along with reason in your email.

-- I’m thinking about going to FIU.
-I want to talk to somebody, but I haven’t been accepted or applied yet.
+- I’m thinking about going to FIU and I want to do some research.

 - I was just admitted.
-There are no orientation dates available OR None of the dates work for me.
-I want to make an appointment with an advisor.
+There are no orientation dates available OR none of the dates work for me.

 Courses & Credit